 The Weatherlink logger itself is a very reliable component.
-In 99% of cases of logger-related issues, the fault will be found to relate to computer issues or to external problems such as wireless interference or noisy AC mains or, very occasionally, to a loose logger, rather than to any inherent fault with the logger itself.
+In 99% of cases of logger-related issues, the fault will be found to relate to computer or software issues or to external problems such as wireless interference or noisy AC mains or, very occasionally, to a loose logger, rather than to any inherent fault with the logger itself.

 But logger-related issues can be varied; tracking down the cause of a particular problem may require working patiently and methodically through the fault symptoms and troubleshooting as per the various logger topics here.
 Try simple measures first, especially rebooting both console & PC.